Overview

 Updated the User Guide for the following sections: About this guide, Viewing help:

-, Generating a resume:rgen
+help, Adding an item:add, Generating a resume:rgen -

 Updated the Developer Guide for the following sections: Model Component, Export Feature, Appendix A: Product Scope, Appendix D: Non Functional Requirements, Appendix E: Glossary